Joseph L. Buttenwieser Professor of Social Science

 Neferti Tadiar is Professor and Chair of Women's Studies at Barnard College and Director of the Center for the Study of Ethnicity and Race, Columbia University.
 Her academic interests include transnational and third world feminisms; postcolonial theory; critical theories of race and subjectivity; literary and social theory; cultural studies of the Asia Pacific region; and Philippine studies.
 Her work concerns the role of cultural practice and social imagination in the production of wealth, power, marginality and liberatory movements in the context of global relations.

-Kendall Thomas is the Nash Professor of Law and co-founder and Director of the Center for the Study of Law and Culture at Columbia University in the City of New York.
-He joined the faculty in 1984 and his teaching and research interests include U.S. and comparative constitutional law, human rights, legal philosophy, feminist legal theory, Critical Race Theory and Law and Sexuality.
+Kendall Thomas is the Nash Professor of Law and co-founder and Director of the Center for the Study of Law and Culture.
+His teaching and research interests include U.S. and comparative constitutional law, human rights, legal philosophy, feminist legal theory, Critical Race Theory and Law and Sexuality.
+A past Visiting Professor at Stanford Law School, and Visiting Professor in American Studies and Afro-American Studies at Princeton University, Thomas has taught or lectured in France, The Netherlands, England, The Czech Republic, Germany, Haiti and South Africa.
+His writings have appeared in several academic journals and volumes of collected essays.

-Claire Tow Professor of Anthropology, Barnard College, Columbia University
+Claire Tow Professor of Anthropology, Barnard College and Columbia University

-Paige West is Claire Tow Professor of Anthropology at Barnard College and Columbia University.
-Paige's broad scholarly interest is the relationship between societies and their environments.
+Paige West's broad scholarly interest is the relationship between societies and their environments.
 She has written about the linkages between environmental conservation and international development, the material and symbolic ways in which the natural world is understood and produced, the creation of commodities and practices of consumption and, most recently, dispossession and the environment.
 Since the mid 1990s she has worked with indigenous people in Papua New Guinea.
+Her most recent publication is Dispossession and the Environment: Rhetoric and Inequality in Papua New Guinea (2016, Columbia University Press).